Student Finance CalculatorSFC

 Statutory Pay (Maternity/Paternity/Sick)

-Statutory Maternity Pay, Paternity Pay, and Sick Pay are calculated on your post-sacrifice salary.
-If you're planning to start a family, this could mean hundreds of pounds less in statutory pay.
-Some employers top up to full pay anyway, check your policy.
+Statutory Maternity Pay, Paternity Pay, and Sick Pay are calculated on your salary after sacrifice.
+If you are planning to start a family or you rely on sick pay protection, that can mean a real drop in support.
+Some employers top up anyway, so check the policy rather than assuming.

 ℹ️Death in Service & Life Insurance

-Many employer life insurance policies pay a multiple of salary (e.g., 4x).
-If you sacrifice £10,000, your death-in-service payout could be £40,000 lower.
-Check if your employer calculates this on pre- or post-sacrifice salary.
+Many employer life insurance policies pay a multiple of salary.
+If you sacrifice £10,000, your death in service payout could be materially lower.
+Check whether your employer uses salary before sacrifice or after sacrifice.

 📝Pension Lifetime Allowance